DoctorKhan/The-Cosmic-Game-Book/src/95_archive/030_quick_start_guide_a_30_day_field_manual_for_your_own_awakening.md

-# Quick Start Guide: A 30-Day Field Manual for Your Own Awakening
+# Chapter 22: Quick Start Guide: A 30-Day Field Manual for Your Own Awakening

 *"The best way to understand the cosmic game is not to read about it, but to play it consciously."*